radicalkjax/blog/_posts/2025-08-17-hacker-joy.md

 # Hacker Joy

+{% include somafm-player.html %}

 During the rise of Stitcher, Pandora and Spotify in 2013 I was looking for internet radio I felt was more controlled by your everyday people.
 Like pirate internet radio.
-With some light searching I came across [Soma.fm](https://soma.fm) which I was excited to find was based out of SF, not far away.
+With some light searching I came across [Soma.fm](https://soma.fm) <button class="inline-play-btn" onclick="startSomaFM()" aria-label="Play DEF CON Radio"><svg width="16" height="16" viewBox="0 0 16 16"><polygon points="4,2 14,8 4,14" fill="#ff00ff"/></svg></button> which I was excited to find was based out of SF, not far away.
 While scrolling through different channels I found DEF CON Radio.
 I clicked over and realised it was for a convention.
 With some curiosity and my decade of experience honing my google-fu skills I began to dig into what [DEF CON](https://defcon.org/) was.

 Making computers do odd things was something I was already familiar with, but a whole con for that?
 I got excited, but like most things in life, I put a pin in it and said, "maybe some day."
 I was working at Geek Squad and going to college at this time.
 Affording a convention, let alone tuition, was aspirational.
 While working for Geek Squad and going to school for my Computer Science degree I became more interested in malware.
 Watching how it devastated small businesses in my area and doing the best I could to help get them going with new reliable equipment and active protection.
 Being on Twitter allowed me to be connected with everyone, big and small, to stay current on malware or infosec news.
 Following all these people meant every August I'd hear and read about DEF CON.
 This network that DEF CON cultivates helped me find people like Amanda Rousseau ([@malwareunicorn](https://x.com/malwareunicorn)) so I could practice her [reverse engineering guides](https://malwareunicorn.org/#/workshops).

-Listening to [Soma.fm](https://soma.fm) kept the hum of DEF CON dancing in the back of my mind as I studied and worked late into the night for years toward my degree.
+Listening to [Soma.fm](https://soma.fm) <button class="inline-play-btn" onclick="startSomaFM()" aria-label="Play DEF CON Radio"><svg width="16" height="16" viewBox="0 0 16 16"><polygon points="4,2 14,8 4,14" fill="#ff00ff"/></svg></button> kept the hum of DEF CON dancing in the back of my mind as I studied and worked late into the night for years toward my degree.
 As I was graduating I was also taking note that the DEF CON space seemed welcoming to people like me, a closeted trans-woman.
 I found inspirational hacker trans women through the DEF CON social grapevine that showed me it's possible to live as myself and be taken seriously for my skills.
 Seeing these examples helped me have the courage to come out openly as trans a couple years after graduation while working my first corporate job.

 After coming out I made fantastic new connections online and was welcomed by many in the DEF CON community.
 That's not something I've traditionally experienced by any community.
 By simply being me I kept gravitating closer to others within the DEF CON community online until I found myself completely nested within infosec conversations.
 That's when I realized I had found some of my people and I needed more of what I was finding.